-- Severe post-ROSC agitation / combativeness that is obstructing further care (e.g. oxygenation and ventilation in preparation for RSI) may be sedated using the following dose regimen: - Fentanyl 100 mcg IV every 1 2 minutes (no max. dose) - Fentanyl ineffective: Ketamine 50 100 mg IV every 1 2 minutes (no max. dose) (ALS on consult only) - No IV access: Fentanyl 200 mcg IM or Ketamine 200 mg IM (single dose). - AV data suggests that adequate control of patient's suffering from intra- or post-arrest agitation occurs after approximately 200 mcg IV Fentanyl, however in some cases doses may need to exceed this range to provide adequate patient control and permit ongoing management
+- Severe post-ROSC agitation / combativeness that is obstructing further care (e.g. oxygenation and ventilation in preparation for RSI) may be sedated using the following dose regimen: - Ketamine 50 100 mg IV every 1-2 minutes (no max. dose). - No IV access: Ketamine 200 mg IM (single dose). - Consider the patient's weight and severity of symptoms to determine dose. - Consider a half dose if the patient is shocked.